larsenwork/talks-demo-resources/2018-10-11 LeoiLab. Lottie Demo./readme.md

   - Create a composition with desired settings
   - AEUX add layers to comp.
   - Paste path data from e.g. "Right Hair 2" in to "Right Hair" at keyframes to morph
+  - Project settings: Apple RGB, 32 Bit

 #### Illustrator workflow

 - Illustrator (prep)
   - Release to layers (sequence)
   - Save as .ai file
 - After Effects
   - Import .ai as "merged layers"
   - "Create" -> "Convert to shapes from vector layer"
   - Copy-paste path data

 ### Codepen demo